 Abigail was very excited.
 She couldn’t sit still.
 There seemed to be so much to do.
-Patrick and Preston spent most of the day typing things into the screen.
+Patrick and Preston spent most of the day typing things into the laptop.
 And arguing.
 Or pushing each other out of the way and trying to type even more things into the screen.
 Abigail stayed out of the way when they did that.
 It all seemed a bit silly to her and she didn’t really understand why everything was taking so long.

 Each day letters flew through the door, landing on the mat with a loud thud.
 Most were addressed to ‘P and P Polar But some were just to Patrick and some to Preston.
 Abigail never got any letters but she told herself she didn’t want any.
 They didn’t look very interesting.
-Every morning she collected them and put them on the table before she got her breakfast.
+Every morning she collected them and put them on the table before she had her breakfast.
 There were lots of them now.
-Preston always put them in neat piles, with a clean stone from the garden balanced on top to keep them all together.
+Preston always put them in neat piles, with a polished stone from the garden balanced on top to keep them all together.

 Every now and then, when she was bored, she moved them around and made nice paper patterns on the table.
 It seemed to really annoy both of the polars which made her giggle.
 Eating her breakfast, she kicked her paws against the chair and patted the latest pile.

 ‘Abigail why is there orange juice all over this letter!’
 Patrick shook the piece of paper in the air and sticky yellow drops flew all over the kitchen.
-Wiping them off his face with a paw and he sighed.
+Wiping them off his face with a paw he sighed.

 ‘Sorry,’ mumbled Abigail through a mouthful of toast.
 She reached out for the glass and Patrick jumped back nervously.